Universal consistency of the $k$-NN rule in metric spaces and Nagata dimension. III: Abstract

 \section{Abstract}

 We establish the last missing link allowing to describe those complete separable metric spaces $X$ in which the $k$ nearest neighbour classifier is universally consistent, both in combinatorial terms of dimension theory and via a fundamental property of real analysis.
-The following are equivalent: \begin{enumerate} \item The $k$-nearest neighbour classifier is universally consistent in $X$, \item The strong Lebesgue--Besicovitch differentiation property holds in $X$ for every locally finite\\ Borel measure, \item $X$ is sigma-finite dimensional in the sense of Jun-Iti Nagata. \end{enumerate} The equivalence (\ref{two})$\iff$(\ref{three}) was announced by Preiss (1983), while a detailed proof of the implication (\ref{three})$\Rightarrow$(\ref{two}) has only appeared in Assouad and Quentin de Gromard (2006).
+The following are equivalent: \begin{enumerate} \item The $k$-nearest neighbour classifier is universally consistent in $X$, \item The strong Lebesgue--Besicovitch differentiation property holds in $X$ for every locally finite\\ Borel measure, \item $X$ is sigma-finite dimensional in the sense of Jun-Iti Nagata. \end{enumerate} The equivalence (\ref{two})$\iff$(\ref{three}) was announced by Preiss (1983), though a detailed proof of the implication (\ref{three})$\Rightarrow$(\ref{two}) has only appeared in Assouad and Quentin de Gromard (2006).
 The implication (\ref{two})$\Rightarrow$(\ref{one}) was established by C\'erou and Guyader (2006).
 We prove the implication (\ref{one})$\Rightarrow$(\ref{three}).
 We further show that the weak (instead of strong) Lebesgue--Besicovitch property is insufficient for the consistency of the $k$-NN rule, as witnessed, for example, by the Heisenberg group (here we correct a wrong claim made in the previous article (Kumari and Pestov 2024)).
 A bit counter-intuitively, there is a metric on the real line uniformly equivalent to the usual distance but under which the $k$-NN classifier fails.
-Finally, another equivalent condition that can be added to the above is the Cover--Hart property: (4) the error of the $1$-nearest neighbour classifier is asymptotically at most twice as bad as the Bayes error.
+Finally, another equivalent condition that can be added to the above is the Cover--Hart property: \ and we request those mappings to be measurable (with regard to the product sigma-algebra).